top of page

 The concept behind the Simple 7 is primordial prevention, which focuses on preventing the development of risk factors that lead to chronic diseases, rather than just treating the diseases themselves.
 For example, instead of managing high cholesterol with medication after a heart attack, the goal is to prevent high cholesterol from developing in the first place.
 The AHA's goal is to reduce heart disease deaths by 20% by 2020.
 Although this may seem like a modest goal, it reflects a cautious approach given the challenges people face in adopting healthy lifestyle habits.

-The American Heart Association's Simple 7
+The American Heart Association’s Seven Simple Steps

-• Incorporate nuts and seeds into your diet.
+• Incorporate nutsand seedsinto your diet.

 • Avoid processed foods.